Earth scientist – University of Lausanne

 My Experience

-To quantify key metamorphic processes, I conduct fundamental research in computational petrology and geochemistry.
+I carry out fundamental research in computational petrology and geochemistry to understand metamorphic processes.

 I obtained my PhD in Geology from the University of Grenoble in 2012.
-My work focused on the development of thermodynamic models for low-grade metamorphic minerals and the application of quantitative compositional mapping to the study of the geodynamic evolution of mountain belts, such as the Alps and the Himalayas.
-My supervisors were Olivier Vidal and Stephane Schwarz.
+Working under the supervision of Dr Olivier Vidal, I developed thermodynamic models for low-grade metamorphic minerals, as well as software solutions for phase equilibrium modelling and thermodynamic data optimisation.
+I also used quantitative compositional mapping to study the geodynamic evolution of mountain ranges such as the Alps and the Himalayas, working under the supervision of Dr Stéphane Guillot, Prof Pierre Tricart and Dr Stéphane Schwarz.

-In 2012 I moved to the University of Bern, first as a postdoc and then as an assistant in the Petrology Group of Prof. Martin Engi.
-In 2015, I became Lab Manager of the EPMA lab and Senior Research Assistant in the petrology group of Prof. Jörg Hermann.
-Since 2020 I am Assistant Professor and Head of the Computational Petrology & Geoschemistry Group.
+In 2012, I moved to the University of Bern, first as a postdoc and then as an assistant in the petrology group of Prof Martin Engi.
+In 2015 I became lab manager of the EPMA lab and senior research assistant in the petrology group of Prof. Jörg Hermann.
+I became an Assistant Professor and Head of the Computational Petrology & Geoschemistry Group in 2020.

 University of Bern